 In 2003, the M6 investment group took over the reigns and began to implement a new vision for the company.
 It involved preparing the Tikveš name for a new era by increasing the number of bottled wines it produces.
 This required a new focus, one that concentrates on the production of high quality, bottled wine.
 Investment in all aspects of the winery has been made with particular attention to the wine making process, from cultivation to vinification and bottling.

-Tikveš owns nearly 1000 hectares of vineyards throughout both the Tikveš and Veles regions, as well as dealing with a plethora of growers that give the company access to an additional 3000 hectares.
+Tikveš owns nearly 1000 hectares of vineyards throughout both the Tikveš and Veles districts, as well as dealing with a plethora of growers that give the company access to an additional 3000 hectares.
 It’s clearly a massive operation and at harvest time the winery site looks and feels like a small town.

 Given that good wine begins in the vineyard, one of the greatest challenges for the new vision is changing old habits.
 Therefore, the winery continuously invests in education and communication, proudly building a network of contractors that share their grape growing philosophy.